kubewarden/docs/src/writing-policies/spec/06-signature-verifier-policies.md

 those layers, and would need to pull the signature layers to see the signatures themselves.

-Obtaining and operating with those container layers needs to happen outside of the waPC guest (the policy), and on the waPC host (Kubewarden's `policy-server`).
+Obtaining and operating with those OCI layers needs to happen outside of the WebAssembly guest (the policy).
+Hence this is done by the WebAssembly runtime: Kubewarden's `policy-server` or `kwctl.

 Just like for context-aware policies, the guest-host intercommunication is performed using the regular waPC host calling mechanism, and any guest